theiagen/Western-WFD-2024/exercises/exercise02.md

 # Exercise 2: Version Control with Git
+## Creating a dev branch and stagging/committing changes
 1. Access your dev environment through GitPod:
     -    Navigate to https://gitpod.io/
     - Select "Continue with GitHub", authorize Gitpod to access your GitHub account, and sign in with your credentials